San Mateo Clerk Sued Under First Amendment for Withholding Access

 San Mateo’s courthouse boasts an ornate and spacious interior appointed with dark wood railings and bannisters.
 In the past, when new cases were filed in paper form, journalists would go to the clerk’s office on the first floor and push through a low gate in a long, wood railing that separated the staff from runners coming in to file documents.

 Behind the gate, at a gray table, sat a bin that held the day’s new cases.
 In other words, the court was providing classic press access to new paper complaints.
-Then in early 2020, San Mateo Superior required that lawyers file their documents via the internet with a pdf rather than walk into the courthouse with paper in hand.
+Then in June 2020, San Mateo Superior required that lawyers file their documents via the internet with a pdf rather than walk into the courthouse with paper in hand.

 At the same time, the clerk adopted a no-access-before-process policy and pushed the news in the new electronic filings behind a curtain of delay.
-He has held to that policy even though the new e-filings are filed as soon as they are received.
+He has held to that policy even though the new e-filings are filed when they are received.

-The news cycle operates on a daily rhythm where news events happen during the day, are quickly reported by journalists, and then consumed by the public that night.
+The news cycle operates on a daily rhythm where events happen during the day, are quickly reported by journalists, and then consumed by the public that night.
 The world then drops into a fitful sleep, and the whole road show starts up again the next morning.

 For example, the Courthouse News complaint itself became public as soon as it was received by the federal clerk — within that day’s news cycle — in stark contrast to the delayed access in San Mateo where the new cases are held back for “processing.”